heroku-python/django-postgrespool/README.rst

 Django-PostgresPool
 ===================

-This is a simple Postgres Connection Pooling backend for Django, powered by the lovely and beautiful SQLAlchemy.
+This is a simple Postgres Connection Pooling backend for Django 1.4+, powered by the lovely and beautiful SQLAlchemy.

 Usage